 Artificial Intelligence: the new power in Financial Services

 Artificial intelligence (AI) is one of today’s fastest-growing technological advances.
-Between 2017 and 2025, global investment in AI is expected to increase 30-fold.
+According to analysts, global investment in AI is set to hit $98 billion by 2023.
 Financial Services, along with the telecoms and high-tech industry, is one of the two leading sectors investing in and adopting AI.

 In a recent PwC survey, 52% of those in financial services said they’re currently making ‘substantial investments’ in AI and 72% of business decision-makers believe that AI will be the business advantage of the future.

 But first, let me first define what we mean by AI.
 While there are many forms, we consider here four main types: voice and facial recognition; natural language processing; machine learning; and deep learning.
 These can be used in various domains through chatbots, document analysis, process automation, or predictive analysis.